George Ainsley

 George Edward Ainsley (15 April 1915 – April 1985) was an English professional footballer and football manager.

 Playing career

 Ainsley played as a centre forward throughout his career, first played for his local side South Shields St. Andrews before joining Sunderland in April 1932.
 He made his league debut for them on 6 May 1933 in a 1–1 draw away to Chelsea.
 He played three more times the following season, in games against Portsmouth, Stoke City and Manchester City, but failed to feature again for Sunderland.

 He left to join Bolton Wanderers in August 1936.
 In the same year, after just seven league games for Bolton, Ainsley moved to Leeds United.
-He scored on his league debut (Kn 19 December against Sunderland) and scored twice in his second appearance (as Leeds beat Middlesbrough).
+He scored on his league debut on 19 December against Sunderland, and scored twice in his second appearance as Leeds beat Middlesbrough.